community-led-design/kit/src/resources/media-release-form.md

 ☐   I hereby give permission for \[Person’s Name] to participate in \[Activity Title] as part of the \[Project’s Name].

-I hereby give permission for images of \[Person’s Name], captured during regular and special \[Project’s Name] activities through video and digital camera, to be used solely for the purposes of \[Project’s Name]:
+I hereby give permission for images of \[Person’s Name], captured during regular and special \[Project Name] activities through video and digital camera, to be used solely for the purposes of \[Project Name]:

 ☐   educational workshops

 ☐   promotional material and publications

-☐   \[Project’s Name] Websites
+☐   \[Project Name] Websites

-☐   \[Project’s Name] Social Media
+☐   \[Project Name] Social Media

 and waive any rights of compensation or ownership thereto.